openshift/enhancements/enhancements/insights/pulling-data-from-ocm.md

 ### Authorization

-Insights Operator is able to pull the data from the OCM API using the existing `cloud.openshift.com` token available in the `pull-secret` (in the `openshift-config-managed` namespace)
+The Insights Operator is able to pull the data from the OCM API using the existing `cloud.openshift.com` token available in the `pull-secret` (in the `openshift-config-managed` namespace).

+The Insights Operator must provide a cluster ID as an identifier of the cluster.

 ### Data in API

-The SCA certificate is available via the `etc-pki-entitlement` secret in the `openshift-config-managed` namespace
+The SCA certificate is available via the `etc-pki-entitlement` secret in the `openshift-config-managed` namespace.

 ### Update period
 - Insights Operator query the OCM API every 8 hours and downloads the full data provided